1876 Colorado gubernatorial election: Nominated

-State Convention
+Democratic nominee

-In February 1876, Bela Metcalfe Hughes was already rumoured in an article of the Colorado Weekly Chieftain to be the likely Democratic nominee in the first Gubernatorial election in the state of Colorado.
-On August 29, 1876, the Democratic convention met in Manitou Springs in order to nominate candidates for the first state elections on October 3, 1876.
-Bela Hughes was nominated for the 1876 Colorado Gubernatorial election per acclamation.
+In February 1876, Bela M. Hughes was already rumored to be the likely first Democratic nominee for governor.

 Bela M. Hughes was born in Carlisle, Kentucky in 1817.
-He had worked as a transportation businessman, developer and attorney in Missouri and Kansas.
-In Missouri, Hughes had also served in the state's House of Representatives and had been appointed to the office of Receiver of Public Moneys by President John Tyler.
+He had worked as a transportation businessman, developer, and attorney in Missouri and Kansas.
+In Missouri, Hughes had also served in the Missouri House of Representatives and had been appointed Receiver of Public Moneys by President John Tyler.
 He moved to Denver in 1862.
 He practiced as an attorney in the city and was the first president of the Denver Pacific Railway and Telegraph Company.
-Just prior to his candidacy for Governor, he had served one term as a Democrat in the Territorial Council, the upper house of the legislature of the Colorado Territory.
+In 1875, he was elected to the Territorial Council, the upper house of the Colorado Territory legislature.

+On 29 August, the Democratic convention met in Manitou Springs to nominate candidates for the first state elections on 3 October.
+Hughes was nominated for governor by acclamation.